mumboo/zig-wasm-browser/README.md

 ### Build and Run

-1. Clone a repository
+1. Run `git clone https://github.com/mumboo/zig-wasm-browser.git` command to clone a repository
-2. `cd` to cloned repository root folder
+2. Run `cd zig-wasm-browser` to change directory to repository root folder
 3. Run `zig build` command in your terminal
     - Output will be located in `zig-out/lib` folder
 4. Start http server from `zig-out/lib` folder